Effective results on linear dependence for elliptic curves: Introduction

-Let $A$ be an Abelian variety defined over a number field $F$, and let $\Lambda$ be a subgroup of the Mordell-Weil group $A(F)$.
-For any prime $\fp$ (of $F$) of good reduction, we denote by $\Lambda_\fp$ the image of $\Lambda$ via the reduction map modulo $\fp$, and $F_\fp$ stands for the residue field of $F$ modulo $\fp$.
-The following question was initiated in 2002 and was considered at the same time but independently by Gajda (in a letter to Kenneth Ribet in 2002, see~\cite{GaGo}) and Kowalski~\cite{Kowalski}, and it is now called \textit{detecting linear dependence}.
+Let $A$ be an abelian variety defined over a number field $F$, and let $\Gamma$ be a subgroup of the Mordell-Weil group $A(F)$.
+For any prime $\fp$ (of $F$) of good reduction for $A$ and any point $Q\in A(F)$, we denote by $Q_\fp$ and $\Gamma_\fp$ the images of $Q$ and $\Gamma$ via the reduction map modulo $\fp$ respectively, and $F_\fp$ stands for the residue field of $F$ modulo $\fp$.
+The following question was initiated in 2002 and was considered at the same time but independently by Wojciech Gajda in a letter to Kenneth Ribet in 2002 (see~\cite[Section~1]{GaGo}) and by Kowalski~\cite{Kowalski}, and it is now called \textit{detecting linear dependence}.